adamaero/Arduino-OWI/README.md

+# Quick & Dirty
+Under "Dependences" below, download "Arduino-GPIO" (and when extracting take the folder out of the folder of the same name).

 # Arduino-OWI
 The OWI library has been developed to support the implementation of 1-wire bus managers and device drivers.
 The library includes a GPIO